Managing Calls through the Web Interface

 TrueConf Group supports:

-- content sharing from devices connected via HDMI cable (available in select configurations);
+- transmission of content from devices connected via HDMI cable (available in certain configurations only);

-demonstration from USB drives of images in PNG, JPG, TIFF formats, PDF documents, and video in MKV, MP4, TS formats (audio is not transmitted);
+demonstration from an external USB drive and internal storage of images in PNG, JPG, TIFF formats, PDF documents, MKV, MP4, TS videos;

-displaying content from the second webcam connected to the terminal.
-For example, if a PTZ camera is used to transmit video from the meeting room, and a laptop is also connected for content capture;
+displaying content from a second webcam connected to the terminal.
+For example, if a USB PTZ camera is used to transmit video from the meeting room, and you have also connected a laptop for content capture via an HDMI capture card;

-transmission of an NDI stream available on the local network (automatically detected as with the corresponding address book section);
+transmission of an NDI stream available on the local network (auto-detected);

 To stream a PDF document, image, video file or HDMI content to the conference: